neicnordic/sda-s3proxy/dev_utils/README.md

 ```

 ## Test with s3 configuration file
-To test the implementation locally with a file exported from the
+To test the implementation locally use the `proxyS3` file located
-[login](https://login.ega.nbis.se), change the `host_base` and
-`host_bucket` to `localhost:8000`, where the S3 Upload Proxy is running.
+in the `dev_utils` folder.

 ## For example use s3tools to interact with the proxy